-Detection Indexes
+Detection indexes

 Confidence.
-Replicating the earlier findings at the group-level, participants were generally less confident on incorrectly solved conflict items (84.1%, SE = 3.2) than on correctly solved no-conflict items (99.1%, SE = 0.4), amounting to a decrease of 15.0% (SE = 3.5), F(1, 46) = 18.2, p<.001, $\eta^2p=.29$.
+Replicating the earlier findings at the group-level, participants were generally less confident on incorrectly solved conflict items (84.1%, SE=3.2%) than on correctly solved no-conflict items (99.1%, SE=0.4%), amounting to a decrease of 15.0% (SE=3.5%), F(1, 46)=18.2, p<0.001, $\eta^2p=0.29$.
 At the group-level, there is, again, evidence of conflict detection using this index.

-Response Time.
-As anticipated, and in line with the findings of Johnson et al. (2016), on average participants took longer to respond on incorrectly solved conflict items (33.6 s, SE = 3.8) than on correctly solved no-conflict items (14.2 s, SE = 3.8), F(1, 46) = 36.3, p < .001, $\eta^2 p = .45$.
+Response time.
+As anticipated, and in line with the findings of Johnson et al. (2016), on average participants took longer to respond on incorrectly solved conflict items (33.6 s, SE=3.8 s) than on correctly solved no-conflict items (14.2 s, SE=3.8 s), F(1, 46)=36.3, p<0.001, $\eta^2_p=0.45$.

-Confidence Response Time.
-As Johnson et al. (2016) found, on average, participants did indeed take longer to provide confidence judgments on incorrectly solved conflict items (4.2, SE = 0.4) than on correctly solved no-conflict items (3.5, SE = 0.4).
-However, although there was a trend in the expected direction, the effect did not reach significance, F(1, 46) = 2.3, p < .18, $\eta^2 p = .05$.
+Confidence response time.
+As Johnson et al. (2016) found, on average, participants did indeed take longer to provide confidence judgments on incorrectly solved conflict items (4.2, SE=0.4) than on correctly solved no-conflict items (3.5, SE=0.4).
+However, although there was a trend in the expected direction, the effect did not reach significance, F(1, 46)=2.3, p<0.18, $\eta^2 p=0.05$.

-The group-level results replicate previous conflict detection findings with the bat and ball problem.
-In order to explore the variation between individuals within the sample, we again looked at each participant's individual-level measures and tallied which percentage of biased participants showed the effect.
+Individual-level analysis.
+The group-level results replicate previous conflict detection findings with the bat-and-ball problem.
+To explore the variation between individuals within the sample, we again looked at each participant's individual-level measures and tallied which percentage of biased participants showed the effect.
 For each individual, we compared the difference between incorrectly solved conflict items and correctly solved no-conflict items for all three indexes.
-In the present context, longer response times and longer confidence response times on conflict items are the anticipated conflict detection effects, so participants who show these effects are included in the "Detection" subgroup in Table 3.
-As before, such individuals are contrasted with those who show no difference at all between the measures (subgroup "Same") and those who have the opposite of the anticipated conflict detection effect (subgroup "Reverse Detection").
+In the present context, longer response times and longer conflict items are the anticipated conflict detection effects, so participants who show these effects are included in the "detection" subgroup in Table 3.
+As before, such individuals are contrasted with those who show no difference at all between the measures (subgroup "same") and those who have the opposite of the anticipated conflict detection effect (subgroup "reverse detection").